 ❌ Overnight fees for leverage higher than key competitors

 If you’re based in the U.S., or you’re a U.S. citizen living overseas, then Ally Invest is an excellent option for your short-term investment endeavours.
-Unlike eToro and Plus500, Ally Invest offers the chance to invest in traditional securities such as stocks and shares.
+Unlike Plus500, Ally Invest offers the chance to invest in traditional securities such as stocks and shares.
 This is potentially a very good option if you’re looking to hold on to your investment for a few months, as the fees charged by Ally Invest are super low.

 ✅ Heavily regulated in the U.S.